Migdal Synagogue: Menorah image

 The Magdala stone is a carved stone with a relief showing on one side a seven-branched menorah flanked by a pair of two-handled jugs and a pair of columns.
 Dr. Avshalom-Gorni called the discovery "an exciting and unique find.
 This is the first time that a menorah decoration has been discovered from the days when the Second Temple was still standing.
 This is the first menorah to be discovered in a Jewish context and that dates to the Second Temple period/beginning of the Early Roman period.
 We can assume that the engraving [sic, see note] that appears on the stone, which the Israel Antiquities Authority uncovered, was done by an artist who saw the seven-branched menorah with his own eyes in the Temple in Jerusalem".

-The synagogue discovered in 2021
+2021 synagogue discovery

 In December 2021, another synagogue dating from the same period was discovered in a salvage excavation at Magdala.
 It was shaped as a square and built in basalt and limestone.
 It featured a main hall and two other rooms.
+One of the smaller rooms featured a stone shelf, which experts suggest may have been used for storing Torah scrolls.
 This synagogue stood close to a residential street, while the one found in 2009 was surrounded by an ancient industrial zone.